 Section 2 of Schedule 2 contains provisions which relate to agreements between credit reporting bodies and credit providers.
 This provision is unchanged from the Previous Code.

 Under subsection 20N(3) of the Act, credit reporting bodies must enter into agreements with credit providers that require the providers to ensure the credit information they disclose to the credit reporting body is up-to-date and complete.
 Under subsection 20Q(2) of the Act, credit reporting bodies must also enter into agreements with credit providers that require the providers to protect credit reporting information disclosed to them from misuse, interference, loss, unauthorised access, modification or disclosure.
-Other obligations relevant to these agreements are included in s 20 of Schedule 2.
+Other obligations relevant to these agreements are included in section 20 of Schedule 2.

 Subsection 2(2) of Schedule 2 provides that the agreements described above must also oblige both parties to comply with Part IIIA of the Act, the Regulations and the registered CR Code.